SoftwareObservatorium/lasso/README.md

 The scripts of the tool demo can be found in [script_examples/benchmarking_llms](script_examples/benchmarking_llms)

+A preprint of the tool demo paper is available on [arxiv](https://arxiv.org/abs/2410.08911).

+### LASSO Scripting Language (LSL) - DSL Commands

+The (Groovy) DSL command documentation can be found [dsl](doc%2Fdsl) and examples of the DSL commands can be found in [LSLLanguageSystemTest.groovy](service%2Fsrc%2Ftest%2Fjava%2Fde%2Funi_mannheim%2Fswt%2Flasso%2Fservice%2Fsystemtests%2Fintegration%2FLSLLanguageSystemTest.groovy).

+Examples of the language are provided in [systemtests](service%2Fsrc%2Ftest%2Fjava%2Fde%2Funi_mannheim%2Fswt%2Flasso%2Fservice%2Fsystemtests).

 ### Publications

 A comprehensive description of LASSO and its core concepts and data structures is provided in